exaco/laravel-octane-dockerfile/README.md

 Also, some useful Bash functions and aliases are added in `utilities.sh` that maybe help.

 ## Notes
+- Some configurations are highly opinionated, so make sure they are appropriate for your needs.
 - Laravel Octane logs request information only in the `local` environment.
 - Please be aware of `.dockerignore` content